 If you are worried about the smell of vinegar on your clothing, I can assure you that once the laundry is washed and dried, no lingering scent of vinegar remains.
 I almost always use vinegar in our fabric softener dispenser, but my husband hates the smell of vinegar and doesn’t notice it at all.

 Seventh Generation makes some all-natural dryer sheets that are just as easy and work just as well as conventional fabric softener sheets without the added chemicals and fragrances, and they are also compostable after they have been used.
 I also like that the sheets have a perforation down the middle, so you can tear them in half, and just use half a sheet per load.

 Wool Dryer Balls

-I use dryer balls from wooldryerballs.com, and have loved their addition to my dryer the last few months.
-You add them to your dryer and they help to fluff up your clothes and distribute the warm dryer air around your clothing, making them softer and less wrinkled, and helping to remove static and dry more quickly, all without the use of chemicals.
+I use dryer balls from wooldryerballs.com and have loved their addition to my dryer for the last few months.
+You add them to your dryer, and they help to fluff up your clothes and distribute the warm dryer air around your clothing, making them softer and less wrinkled and helping to remove static and dry more quickly, all without the use of chemicals.